EPMatt/awesome-ha-blueprints/blueprints/controllers/ikea_e1744/README.md

 ### (Optional) Zigbee2MQTT

 If you plan to integrate the E1744 SYMFONISK Rotary Remote with Zigbee2MQTT, you must have this integration set up.
 Installation methods differ between different installation types.
-Check the documentation for this integration for full details on the required hardware and how to set up Zigbee2MQTT on your system.
+Check out the documentation for full details on the required hardware and how to set up Zigbee2MQTT on your system.

 When configuring the remote with Zigbee2MQTT make sure to disable the legacy integration for it, as reported [here](https://www.zigbee2mqtt.io/devices/E1744.html#legacy-integration).
 This blueprint won't work with controllers with a legacy integration due to their instability and fundamental problems.